shorebirdtech/old_repo/packages/shorebird/README.md

 # Shorebird

 This package is a work in progress.
-If you're interested in using it, please join us on Discord: https://discord.gg/9hKJcWGcaB
+If you're interested in using Shorebird, please join us on Discord: https://discord.gg/9hKJcWGcaB

 # Installation